 Update Your Company Policy

-Even after you have finished writing, reviewing and implementing it, your company policy is still not set in stone.
+Even after you have finished writing, reviewing and implementing it, your policy is still not set in stone.
 It should be a living, breathing document that you update as you go along.

 This especially applies when governments and states pass new laws that might affect your company.
 For example, if the minimum wage in the state your company is located in changes, then you might want to include in your company policy on how the company would handle this moving forward.
-(And once you update the company policy in Connecteam, all of your employees have the latest, up to date version.)
+(And once you update the policy in Connecteam, all of your employees have the latest, up to date version.)

 Frequently Asked Questions About Company Policy